Home

 Showing modified tabs

 The GUIApplication has an API to specify that a tab has been modified.
-The TabbedApplication.setModified(String, boolean) and TabbedApplication.setCurrentTabModified(boolean) allow to define that a tab content has been modified:
+The TabbedApplication.setModified(String name, boolean modified) and TabbedApplication.setCurrentTabModified(boolean modified) allow to define that a tab content has been modified:

 • Setting the boolean as true will show the tab as modified (with a trailing "*" character